-This minor provides community design background for those in the fields of civil engineering, historic preservation, community advocacy and sustainability, and public administration.
-The minor in community design prepares students to redesign poorly functioning places or to create fresh designs for more livable and sustainable neighborhoods and cities and to communicate with the public.
+This minor provides an urban planning and design background for those in the fields of civil engineering, historic preservation, community advocacy and sustainability, and public administration.
+The minor in urban planning and design prepares students to plan and design poorly functioning places and spaces for more livable and sustainable neighborhoods and cities and to communicate with the public.
 With this minor you learn about the environmental, political, and social aspects of places and how to improve community design.
-You will understand legal, ethical and process aspects to community design projects, work on solving problems related to the built environment, create community designs and gain skills in public participation and facilitation.
+You will understand legal, ethical and process aspects to community and urban design projects, work on solving problems related to the built environment, create community designs and gain skills in public participation and facilitation.

 Student Learning Outcomes